Frequently Asked Questions

 Where do students actually study in these other countries?

 The Costa Rica Center is located in Heredia, which is known as the City of Flowers.
 It is only 5 miles away from San Jose, the capital.
-The India Center is located in Bangalore, a large, metropolitan city in the south.
 The China Center is located in Hangzhou, which is also a metropolitan city and home to Zhejiang University.
 The Australia Program is located in Byron Bay, on the east coast, about 2 hours south of the city of Brisbane.
 The South Africa Program is located in Durban, a medium sized city on the northeast coast.
-The Comparative Religions & Culture Program travels throughout Thailand, Turkey, Taiwan and India.
+The Comparative Religions & Culture Program travels throughout Thailand, Taiwan and India.
 The New York Center is located in downtown Brooklyn near the LIU Brooklyn campus, steps from the Manhattan Bridge.